Eluder-based Regret for Stochastic Contextual MDPs: Introduction

-\citet{foster2021statistical} present the Estimation to Decision (E2D) meta algorithm and apply it to obtain $\widetilde{O}(\sqrt{T})$ regret for Contextual RL.
-However, they assume access to an online estimation oracle and their bounds scale with its regret.
+\citet{foster2021statistical} present the Estimation to Decision (E2D) meta algorithm and apply it to obtain $\widetilde{O}(\sqrt{T})$ regret for adversarial Contextual RL.
+Later,~\citet{xie2022role} show sample complexity bounds for online reinforcement learning using online oracle, that can be also applied to CMDPs. \citet{levy2023adversarialCMDPs} obtained similar results using their OMG-CMDP! algorithm.
+However, these works assume access to online estimation oracles and their bounds scale with the oracle's regret.
 In contrast, we use substantially weaker offline regression oracles.
-It is not clear to us whether their Inverse Gap Minimization (IGM) technique can be applied to CMDPs with offline regression oracles.
+It is not clear to us whether \citeauthor {foster2021statistical}'s Inverse Gap Minimization (IGM) technique or \citeauthor {levy2023adversarialCMDPs}'s convex optimization with log-barrier method can be applied to CMDPs with offline regression oracles.

-\citet{levy2022learning} study the sample complexity of learning CMDPs using function approximation, and provide the first general and efficient reduction from CMDPs to offline supervised learning.
-However, their sample complexity scales as $\smash{\epsilon^{-8}}$ and thus they cannot achieve the optimal $\smash{\sqrt{T}}$ rate for the regret. \citet{levy2022optimism}, previously mentioned here in relation to upper bounds, also showed an $\Omega(\sqrt{TH|S||A|\log(|\mathcal{G}|/|S|)/\log(|A|)})$ regret lower bound for the general setting of offline function approximation with $\abs{\mathcal{G}}$, the size of the function class.
+\citet{levy2022learning} study the sample complexity of learning CMDPs using function approximation and provide the first general and efficient reduction from CMDPs to offline supervised learning.
+However, their sample complexity scales as $\smash{\epsilon^{-8}}$, and thus they cannot achieve the optimal $\smash{\sqrt{T}}$ rate for the regret. \citet{levy2022optimism}, previously mentioned here in relation to upper bounds, also showed an $\Omega(\sqrt{TH|S||A|\log(|\mathcal{G}|/|S|)/\log(|A|)})$ regret lower bound for the general setting of offline function approximation with $\abs{\mathcal{G}}$, the size of the function class used to approximate the rewards in each state.